1964 Bolivian coup d'état

 1964 Bolivian coup d'état in Bolivia was a coup under the leadership of Vice-president René Barrientos and Bolivian Army commander-in-chief Alfredo Ovando Candía against the President Víctor Paz Estenssoro, leader of the Bolivian National Revolution of 1952, who recently had been re-elected for his third term in office.

+There are those who label the November 4th coup as a counterrevolution.
+Both Barrientos and Ovando called their coup process a "Restorative Revolution", alleging a continuation of the 1952 Revolution.
+The fall of the Revolutionary Nationalist Movement (MNR) would begin an 18-year period of military regimes in Bolivia (1964–1982).

+The coup was condemned by the U.S. government.

 Prelude

 Between 1960 and 1964, the United States increased its aid to Bolivia under the Alliance for Progress by 600%, giving US$205 million in economic aid and US$23 million in various loans.
 The first 35 Peace Corps volunteers arrived in early 1962.
 The increase in world tin prices also helped to stabilize Bolivia's economy, which had been near collapse during the first revolutionary presidency of Víctor Paz Estenssoro.
 Between 1961 and 1965 the Bolivian GNP rose by average 5.7% annually.

-As successive Presidential terms were allowed by the Constitutional amendments of 1961, Paz Estenssoro decided to run for the third term.
+As successive presidential terms were allowed by the constitutional amendments of 1961, Paz Estenssoro decided to run for the third term.
 The leftist vice-president Juan Lechin (1960–64), who himself wanted to run for president in 1964, was forced to resign as vice-president and then sent as ambassador to Italy by Estenssoro.
-On December 5, 1963 left wing supporters of Lechin resigned from the government.
+On December 5, 1963, left wing supporters of Lechin resigned from the government.
 By this time Lechin split from the MNR and formed Revolutionary Party of the Nationalist Left.

 When Paz Estenssoro jailed several militant labour activists, miners in Catavi mines responded by seizing a group of hostages, including four US citizens.
 The crisis was resolved after Lechin's mediation.
 This event marked a break in alliance between the Paz Estenssoro's MNR and miners, which had begun in 1942.

 The Bolivian army, which had been rebuilt and increased in size during recent years, provided an alternative power base to Paz Estenssoro.
 After some hesitation, air force General René Barrientos was picked by Paz Estenssoro as his running mate for the May 1964 elections, and the army became more involved in the politics.

 During the next six months internal unrest steadily increased, as miners went on strike and rioted.
 Various politicians, including Lechin, asked Barrientos to intervene.
 In late October, Paz Estenssoro asked the army to quell a miner uprising near Oruro.
-After armed clashes between the army and miners on October 28, Barrientos and Ovando decided to strike and launched their coup in November 3.
+After armed clashes between the army and miners on October 28, Barrientos and Ovando decided to strike and launched their coup on November 3.